SebastienPoncelet/django-setup-practise/Recipe.md

 https://docs.python.org/3/library/venv.html
 - Create the environment in python 3 with the following command:
 $ python3 -m venv <env_name>
+The environment will be created at the project's root.
 - Define the path where to activate the virtual environment:
 $ source <env_name>/<path_to_environment>
 example: